Michael Peña: Film

-Though Peña has been a regular in independent productions since 1994, his breakthrough performances came in two Best Picture Oscar-winning Paul Haggis-penned films, Million Dollar Baby (2004) and Crash (2004).
+Though Peña has been a regular in independent productions since 1996, his breakthrough performances came in two Best Picture Oscar-winning Paul Haggis-penned films, Million Dollar Baby (2004) and Crash (2004).
 The former was directed by Clint Eastwood, and the latter was directed by Haggis.
 Though both films are critically acclaimed, Peña received attention for his particularly emotional performance in Crash.
-The following year, he appeared on the Golden Globe-winning series The Shield. he starred in Oliver Stone's film based on the September 11, 2001 attacks, World Trade Center.
+The following year, he appeared on the Golden Globe-winning series The Shield.
+He starred in Oliver Stone's film based on the September 11, 2001 attacks, World Trade Center.
 He also had a small role in Alejandro González Iñárritu's film Babel.
-This gives him the rare distinction of having appeared in three consecutive Oscar-nominated films.
+This gives him the rare distinction of having appeared in three consecutive films nominated for the Best Picture Oscar.

+In 1999, Peña starred as Oscar in Bellyfruit, an independent film about teen-pregnancy co-written and directed by Kerri Green.
 In 2006, Peña starred in the HBO film Walkout as Sal Castro, a Mexican-American high school teacher who inspires a group of East L.A. high school students to fight for Chicano rights.

 He starred alongside Mark Wahlberg in Shooter (2007) as novice FBI agent Nick Memphis.
 In 2009, he played a mall security guard alongside Seth Rogen in Jody Hill's Observe and Report.

 In 2012, he co-starred with Jake Gyllenhaal as a Los Angeles police officer, in End of Watch.
 The same year, he began filming César Chávez, a biopic about the life of American labor leader César Chávez, who founded the United Farm Workers.
 Peña stars as Chávez.
 He appeared alongside Brad Pitt, Shia LaBeouf, Logan Lerman, and Jon Bernthal in the World War II-set action film Fury (2014), and portrayed Luis in Ant-Man (2015).

-In 2015, Peña was a principal-player of the ensemble-cast for his role on board the Ares-III space-craft to Mars, in the award-winning Ridley Scott sci-film The Martian.
+In 2015, Peña was a principal player of the ensemble cast for his role on board the Ares-III space-craft to Mars, in the award-winning Ridley Scott sci-film The Martian.